Planning a road trip? There's more to it than looking at a map. Here are the rules and regulations you need to know about driving in Norway.

 When you drive through automatic toll plazas without a toll tag, a photograph is taken of your vehicle registration plate.
 An invoice is sent to the vehicle owner.

 Foreigners living and working in Norway who own a car should register online for a new Auto PASS.
 If you are just visiting Norway, separate rules apply.
-Read more about road tolls in Norway.

-Electric cars in Norway
+Electric Cars in Norway

 I have a motorhome.
 Is there any width restriction in force in Norway for my vehicle?